 Just as United States has route 66, Argentina has the longest road that is called Route 40.
 This road is a wonderful way to plan your journey around wonderful country Argentina.

 Route 40 starts at the west of Argentina (Cavo Virgenes) in Santa Cruz and goes all the way to the southern part (La Quiaca) in Jujuy province.
-The road is almost 5 000 km and it's full of extreme surprises, beautiful landscapes and interesting stories.
+The road is almost 5 000 km and it’s full of extreme surprises, beautiful landscapes and interesting stories.
 To be prepared for the trip, you should be sure of your car as it is very important when you decide on such a long journey.
-Car rental in Argentina will help you with your choice.

 Argentinean government added and paved other highways into Route 40 in order to promote national tourism.
 The road has numerous fascinating and mysterious stories that are being spread among visitors of the country.